 Abstract:

-Background: Fecal contamination of household drinking water by Escherichia coli [E. coli] can have negative impacts on children's health, especially increasing the occurrences of childhood diarrhea.
-We aimed to find out the association between diarrheal episodes in Bangladeshi children under the age of five and the concentration of E. coli in household drinking water.
+Background: Escherichia coli (E. coli) contamination of home drinking water can have a severe impact on children's health, especially by increasing the incidences of childhood diarrhea.
+We aimed to determine the association between the concentration of E. coli present in household drinking water and the episodes of diarrhea in children under five years of age in Bangladesh.

-Methods: Two waves of Multiple Indicator Cluster Survey (MICS), MICS-2012 and MICS-2019 were used in this analysis.
+Methods: Two waves of Multiple Indicator Cluster Survey (MICS), MICS-2012 and MICS-2019 were used in this study.
 E. coli colonies were quantified as colony-forming units (CFUs) per 100 ml of water and were then categorized into three risk groups.
 Greater than ten (>10) CFU/100 ml is regarded as high risk, one to ten (1-10) CFU/100 ml is regarded as moderate risk, and less than one (<1) CFU/100 ml of E. coli concentration is regarded as low risk of contamination.
 Unadjusted and adjusted logistic regression models were used to analyze the data considering the complex survey design.

-Results: According to MICS data from 2019 and 2012, respectively, we found that children from households with a moderate risk of E. coli contamination in drinking water were 1.46 times (adjusted odds ratio, AOR = 1.46, 95% confidence interval, 95% CI: 0.71 - 3.01; P-value = 0.301) and 1.01 times (AOR = 1.01, 95% CI: 0.45 – 2.28; P-value = 0.981) more likely to experience diarrhea than children from the household with a low risk of E. coli contamination.
-Also, for MICS 2019 and 2012, children from households with a high risk of E. coli contamination in drinking water were 1.96 (AOR = 1.96, 95% CI: 1.06 - 3.63; P-value = 0.032) and 1.07 (AOR = 1.07, 95% CI: 0.53 - 2.16; P-value = 0.847) times more likely to experience diarrhea than children from households with a low risk of E. coli contamination, respectively.
-However, using MICS-2019 data, we found a strong correlation between E. coli contamination (high-risk group) of household drinking water and child diarrheal episodes, but not in MICS-2012 data.
+Results: Based on data from MICS in 2012 and 2019, we observed that children from households with moderate E. coli contamination risk in drinking water were 1.01 and 1.46 times more likely to experience diarrhea than those from households with low contamination risk, respectively (adjusted odds ratios (AORs) of 1.01 (95% CI: 0.45-2.28; P = 0.981) and 1.46 (95% CI: 0.71-3.01; P = 0.301)).
+Moreover, for MICS in 2012 and 2019, children from households with high E. coli contamination risk in drinking water were 1.07 and 1.96 times more likely to experience diarrhea than those from households with low contamination risk, respectively (AORs of 1.07 (95% CI: 0.53-2.16; P = 0.847) and 1.96 (95% CI: 1.06-3.63; P = 0.032)).
+Notably, our analysis revealed a significant correlation between E. coli contamination in household drinking water (high-risk group) and child diarrheal episodes in MICS-2019 data, but not in MICS-2012 data.

-Conclusions: Health outcomes can be improved by lowering fecal contamination of drinking water sources and successfully maintaining good water quality.
-E. coli contamination in drinking water should be kept to a minimum, and good hygiene habits should be developed to stop childhood diarrhea.
+Conclusions: The study shows that preventing childhood diarrhea requires minimizing E. coli contamination in drinking water and developing good hygiene habits.
+Public health professionals, community-based organizations, and policymakers should focus on educating the public on the necessity of proper hygiene practices and the risks of E. coli contamination to aid in the prevention of its spread.

 Key Words: Escherichia coli, Drinking water, Childhood disease, Diarrhea, Under-5 children, Bangladesh

 Background

 Diarrhea is caused by a wide range of bacterial, viral, and parasitic species, the majority of which are transferred through contaminated water.
 Diarrhea is defined as the passage of three or more liquid or loose stools per day (or more frequent passage than is normal for the individual).
 Regularly passing formed feces is not diarrhea, and a breastfed baby passing loose, "pasty" stools is not diarrhea1.
 Diarrhea may be acute, persistent, or chronic.
-It is one of the leading causes of pediatric sickness and mortality 2.
+It is the second most common cause of death in children under five 3.
 Every year, there are around 1.7 billion cases of childhood diarrhea worldwide 3.
 In children under the age of five, diarrhea is one of the main causes of malnutrition.
-Approximately 8% of all fatalities among children under the age of five globally in 2017 were due to diarrhea.
-Around 525,000 children every year or over 1400 young children per day are dying 4.
-Diarrhea is the second most common cause of death in children under five 3.
 It is, however, both treatable and preventable by using clean water, maintaining proper sanitation, and practicing good hygiene 5.